Atomistic Origin of Photoluminescence Quenching in Colloidal MoS2 and WS2 Nanoplatelets

-Compared to the larger NSs, the reduced size of NPLs introduces additional lateral confinement, which results in a hypsochromic shift and a broadened and decreased excitonic absorption [Figure~\ref{fig2}~(a,b)], which is most effective on the A-exciton features.
-The broad absorption is attributed to a combination of inhomogeneous size broadening and locally different morphologies [Figure~\ref{fig1}~(a,b)], since both the relative width of the size distribution and the edge-to-core atom ratio are higher in NPLs than in the NSs.
+Compared to the larger NSs, the reduced size of NPLs introduces significant lateral confinement,\cite{Frauendorf2024} resulting in a hypsochromic shift of the excitonic resonances.
+In \MS the A/B excitons shift from 1.91/2.06~eV (649/601~nm) in NSs to 2.04/2.18~eV (609/568~nm) in NPLs.
+In contrast, the shifts in \WS are are 2.02/2.39~eV (614/518~nm) in Nss and 2.04/2.45~eV (607/506~nm) in NPLs (see Figure~S1 and Table~S1).
+Notably, the A exciton of \MS exhibits a much larger shift (130~meV, 40~nm) compared to \WS (20~meV, 7~nm), while also showing a more pronounced decrease in intensity.
+This indicates that the same lateral confinement to NPLs more prominently affects the electronic structure of \MS. Similarly, in earlier work, we discussed the vanishing absorption of the A excitonic transition in colloidal \MS NPLs, showing that the dominant feature at 2.09~eV (593~nm) originates from the B-exciton, shifted from 2.03~eV (610~nm) due to lateral confinement.~\cite{Niebur2023,Frauendorf2024} The broad absorption is attributed to a combination of inhomogeneous size broadening and morphological variations [Figure~\ref{fig1}(a,b)], since both the relative size distribution and the edge-to-core atom ratio are higher in NPLs than in the NSs.
+The reduced absorption intensity in NPLs is a result of the smaller NPLs is a direct consequence of reduced oscillator strength, which scales with the lateral surface dimensions.~\cite{Fouladi-Oskouei2018,Ayari2020,Roda2022}